itucsdb1834/itucsdb18/docs/source/user/cagla.rst

 Update Group
 --------------
 If you are group owner or group owner gave the permission to alter group information you can update the group.
-(When group is updated, a notification is sent to every member of group.)

  .. figure:: pics/update_group.PNG
    :scale: 70 %